 By the way, all of the lambskin which Otto uses to make our jackets and coats is sourced from La Doma in Barcelona.
 This long-standing firm uses an eco-friendly process which conserves water to tan the leather by hand without bleaching it.
 Good to know – all of the lambskin and leather used by Closed is a by-product of the meat industry.

 Tülin manages the pattern making department.
 She has been with Otto since day one – and she has been working with leather for 22 years.
 In her free time, she enjoys going to concerts with her daughter, and she is a big fan of Marvel movies.

 Erkan works in sample stitching.
-He has 30 years of experience in his job and started at Otto five years ago.
+He has 30 years of experience in his job and started at Otto in 2014.
 In his free time, he likes to go fishing and camping with his colleagues – or he goes trekking and spends time with his wife and three kids.

 Nurten works in merchandising and has been a ray of sunshine at the company since Otto opened its doors.
 She oversees the whole production process from speaking to Closed about the initial idea to the final production of the garments.
 Seeing the finished garments being delivered to the clients makes her very happy.

 Some of our outerwear is created at Donglong, mainly jackets lined with Thinsulate™ Featherless by 3M™.
 This material is an innovative down alternative that we have been using since 2015.
 Donglong has invested a lot of time and know-how in working with 3M™ to develop the appropriate filling technology, as Closed was one of the first companies in the apparel sector to work with 3M™.
 The technical materials that Donglong processes are produced in China, keeping transport routes short.